 Ensure employees are aware of GDPR best practices

 The aim of this article is to take a look at GDPR best practices from the point of view of the businesses that it affects.
 However, it’s not just business owners, CEOs, or DPOs that need to be aware of these best practices.
 Every person that is involved in the processing of data needs to understand the effects and he implications of the GDPR.

 This is because every person needs to follow the rules and regulations that are in place in order to ensure that the business is compliant as a whole.
 It is good practice to ensure that employees have been properly trained in their GDPR requirements so that they understand their responsibilities and how they fit with the compliance of the business as a whole.

 Create a data breach reporting plan that works

-In this article we have taken you through some of the GDPR best practices that you need to consider, if you want to be ready for when the GDPR becomes law.
+In this article we have taken you through some of the GDPR best practices that you need to consider if you want to be ready when the GDPR becomes law.
 Adopting these best practices should help your business to be ready in time, and to continue to be fully compliant with the GDPR.